kleithegreat/openactuaries/readme.md

 - analytics page
     - frontend
         - review and perfect each widget
-        - resize some widgets
+            - each size must look good
             - ensure theming
         - use more shadcn charts?
         - fix add widget ordering
+        - fix the corner radii
     - API for each widget
     - link short analytics to home page
     - save user settings to database instead of local storage